omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 For computing the derivative of the function body, we follow the pattern we used for the expression simplification: we write a recursive function for dealing with expressions, where we dispatch function calls to different cases for the different arithmetic operations.

 The two basic cases for the recursive function are numbers and names---we assume that we do not get other atomic values such as logical vectors; we wouldn't know how to differentiate them anyway.
-For numbers, the derivative is always zero while for names it depends on whether we have the variable we are computing the derivative with respect to or another variable.
+For numbers, the derivative is always zero while for names it depends on whether we have the variable we are computing the derivative on or another variable.
 The recursive case for the function is function calls, where we just call another function to handle that case.

 ```r
 diff_expr <- function(expr, x, e) {